h0yer/CommunityRealAgencyPack/README.md

 - Snecma
 - SNTK Kuznetsov
 - SpaceX
+- Suchoi
 - Teledyne Technologies
 - Thiokol
 - TsSKB-Progress
+- Tupolev
 - United Launch Alliance (ULA)
 - United Technologies
 - U.S. Department Of Energy (DOE)
 - U.S. Naval Research Laboratory (NRL)
 - Voronezh Mechanical Plant
+- Yakovlev

 __Requirements:__
 - _ModuleManager_, if you want to combine _CRAP_ with _DecalStickers_.
-- _DecalStickers_ requires the _firespitter_ plugin, but it's bundled in the download.
+- _DecalStickers_ requires the _firespitter_ plugin, but it's bundled in its download.

 __Compatibility/Integration:__
 - _CRAP_ Comes with a _ModuleManager_ patch for blackheart612's "_DecalStickers_" mod and adds all the agency logos to the decal selection, while removing all original Kerbal logos.
 - The patch adds back all Kerbal logos if no _RealismOverhaul_ is present.
+- And it adds logos from _FASA_, _SSTU_, _TD Industries_ and _North Kerbal Rcokwell_, if they are present and if no _RealismOverhaul_ is found.

 __Recommendations:__
 - Makes not much of sense if installed on a stock "Kerbalized" game, since only very few Kerbal-modders use actual manufacturers.
 - Install a fully fledged Realism overhaul suite :D
 - I do recommend using blackheart621's _DecalStickers_-mod, you can stick 'em where you want :D
-- _CRAP_ contains a "mild" swastika, representing the Third Reich (Mittelwerk GmbH), if you are unhappy with that, simply delete "ThirdReich_logo.png" and "ThirdReich_logo_scaled.png" from the Agencies\ subfolder in _CRAP_.
+- _CRAP_ contains a "mild" swastika, representing the Third Reich (Mittelwerk GmbH) and a proper Soviet Star representing former Soviet OKBs, if you are unhappy with either, simply delete "ThirdReich_logo.png", "ThirdReich_logo_scaled.png", "CCCP_logo.png" and "CCCP_logo_scaled.png" from the Agencies\ subfolder in _CRAP_.

 __Installation:__
 1. Standard procedures apply, first delete any old installments, if present.